What you need to know right now about the 2018 midterm elections

 Races to watch: GA-06 (Handel), GA-07 (Woodall)

-November outlook: If Democrats want to pick up seats in Georgia, they may look at the 6th and 7th districts.
-GOP Rep. Karen Handel won a tough battle to succeed former Health and Human Services Secretary Tom Price in 2017, despite a major cash influx for Democrat Jon Ossoff, which will make it difficult for them to win.
+If Democrats want to pick up seats in Georgia, they may look at the 6th and 7th districts.
+GOP Rep. Karen Handel won a tough battle

+to succeed former Health and Human Services Secretary Tom Price in 2017, despite a major cash influx for Democrat Jon Ossoff, which will make it difficult for them to win.
 But if 2018 turns into a wave for Democrats, Handel and Rep. Rob Woodall could become vulnerable.
 CNN currently rates both races as likely Republican.
 The open governor seat may influence the race, should it become competitive, depending on the outcome of the primaries, in which both parties may move farther from the center than their respective party leaders in the Peach State.

 • Kentucky

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.